IBM-Cloud/docs-services/services/Bondevalue/index.md

 - Request Parameter : requestData = "{\"data\":{\"userToken\":\"[userToken]\"}}"
 - [Note: The requestData will be encrypted by an encryption algorithm]

-In order to encrypt the request parameter, the developer needs to follow the following steps:
+To encrypt the request parameter, the developer needs to use the following information:

 - Encryption Algorithm Used: ALGO = "AES/ECB/PKCS5Padding";
 - The encryption algorithm uses AES 128 method where the 16-character token provided will act as the 128 bits key to encrypt.